 My Monday morning classes were about the same as they were on Monday last week.
 Even though I told Mom that I didn’t need to talk to my teachers, I decided to talk to each of them.

 As usual we had weight training during period zero.
 I told Coach Lenning that I’d have to miss our Tuesday practice because my mom was taking me to an out of town appointment at eight o’clock.
 He grumbled about it, but gave in when I said I didn’t have any option, that my teeth were more important than one practice session.
-That’s actually true, but of course it didn’t have anything to do with why I wouldn’t be at Tuesday morning’s practice session.
+That’s actually true, but of course my teeth didn’t have anything to do with why I wouldn’t be at Tuesday morning’s practice session.

 Before my first period English class got started I walked up to Ms. Holbrook’s desk.
 She looked up and smiled.